SRI-International/QC-App-Oriented-Benchmarks/_setup/qiskit-azure-quantum/README.md

 ## Configuring Quantum Hardware

-The `qiskit` package allows quantum circuits to be run in a real quantum hardware hosted by [IBM Q Experience](https://quantum-computing.ibm.com/).
-To use a hardware backend, [create an account](https://quantum-computing.ibm.com/docs/manage/account/) in IBM Q Experience and save the account token in your local machine using instructions [here](https://quantum-computing.ibm.com/docs/manage/account/ibmq).
+The Azure Quantum `qiskit` package allows quantum circuits to be executed on real quantum hardware or simulators provided by a variety of Azure Quantum partners.
+Please see the Azure Quantum documentation for information about how to configure Azure Quantun to enable access to any of these backend systems.

+To configure the benchmark notebooks to select a specific Azure Quantum target for execution, the run() method of each benchmark would require the following arguments be set.

+    hub = "azure-quantum";
+    backend_id = "<YOUR_BACKEND_NAME_HERE>"

+Using the Jupyter notebook described below makes this easy.

+## Run the benchmark programs in a Jupyter Notebook

+Many Python users prefer to execute their Python programs in a Jupyter notebook.
+Execute the following commands in the top-level directory of the benchmarks and invoke the Jupyter notebook server.

+    jupyter-notebook

+This will invoke the Jupyter notebook in a new browser tab.
+There you can select the benchmarks-qiskit.ipynb notebook and execute most of the benchmarks.

+In the first code cell of the notebook, un-commenting these lines in the Azure Quantum section will select an Azure Quantum backend for the execution.

+    hub = "azure-quantum"; backend_id = "<YOUR_BACKEND_NAME_HERE>"

+Once configured, you can do a Run All command to execute all the top-level benchmarks at once.

+Important note: there may be costs associated with execution on some hardware systems.
+You may consider lowering the value of the num_shots, max_circuits, and max_quibts settings in the first code cell, during your initial testing to avoid unexpected charges.

-## Run the benchmark programs in an Anaconda command window.
+## Run the benchmark programs in a command window.

 For example, in an Anaconda command window, you can enter the following commands to change directory to the Qiskit Bernstein-Vazirani directory and run the benchmark program: